 So you have your trusty DSLR setup with 4 reliable carefully chosen lenses, maybe a 16-35mm f2.8, or a 14-24mm f2.8… A 24-70 f2.8 and the quintessential 70-200mm f2.8.
 You are prepared for just about any photo opportunity.
 So you are ready to head out, you go to pick up your camera bag and… Read the rest of this entry »

-Robert van Koesveld and I have just put together a Japan photo tour in Winter for next year in February.
-Actually this sounds like we threw the tour together in a hurry, this is not the case.
-We have actually been putting together this tour for some months, and Robert has run a similar winter in Japan photo tour before, but we have only just this week released it… and there are only 2 spots left already… and I haven’t even sent out a newsletter yet!
+I have just put together a Japan photo tour in Winter for next year in February.
+Actually this sounds like I threw the tour together in a hurry, this is not the case.
+I have actually been putting together this tour for some months, but only just this week released it… and there are only 2 spots left already… and I haven’t even sent out a newsletter yet!

 Read the rest of this entry »